PROJECT: Quisqueya Dialogue

-This project aims to create a capacity building hub on the island of Hispaniola, or as it is known in the Taino language, Quisqueya.
-In doing so, it will simultaneously increase capacity in the Dominican Republic (one of the most ambitious countries in the Caribbean and LAC in terms of climate change) and Haiti; the poorest and most vulnerable country in the western hemisphere.
-This work will build on the work already being undertaken as part of the Acting Together for Bold Outcomes project that CDKN is already supporting.
+This project aimed to create a capacity building hub on the island of Hispaniola, or as it is known in the Taino language, Quisqueya.
+In doing so, it simultaneously increased capacity in the Dominican Republic (one of the most ambitious countries in the Caribbean and LAC in terms of climate change) and Haiti; the poorest and most vulnerable country in the western hemisphere.
+This work built on the work already undertaken as part of the Acting Together for Bold Outcomes project that CDKN also supported.

-From this binational focus, the project will build capacity through Caribbean cooperation with other developing and developed country parties.
-The Project will address the need to enhance local capacity in relation to the evolving Durban Platform, within the context of ambitious low carbon development and in an environment conducive to a consensual and ambitious implementation regime, dealing with negotiation issues as ambitious collective development opportunities.
+From this binational focus, the project has built capacity through Caribbean cooperation with other developing and developed country parties.
+The Project addressed the need to enhance local capacity in relation to the evolving Durban Platform, within the context of ambitious low carbon development and in an environment conducive to a consensual and ambitious implementation regime, dealing with negotiation issues as ambitious collective development opportunities.

-This initiative will encourage high ambition in negotiations, contributing political momentum to an ambitious middle ground within the UNFCCC negotiations, and will creating capacity for high ambition in both domestic action and international climate negotiations.
+This initiative encouraged high ambition in negotiations, contributing political momentum to an ambitious middle ground within the UNFCCC negotiations, and created capacity for high ambition in both domestic action and international climate negotiations.

-Altogether, it is expected this will help enhance a 2 to 1.5 degree compatible collective ambition within a consensual multilateral process, contributing to enhance action by all while reducing the main costs of impacts for LDCs and vulnerable countries.
+Altogether, this project has helped to enhance a 2 to 1.5 degree compatible collective ambition within a consensual multilateral process, contributing to enhance action by all while reducing the main costs of impacts for LDCs and vulnerable countries.

 - Two in situ roundtable meetings in Quisqueya, outlining themes, groups and interests within the UNFCCC, and focused on the Dominican and Haitian authorities and negotiators.

 - A technical roundtable discussion with lead LDC and SIDS negotiators from the region focused on components and approaches to the Doha work programs on accounting.